dechavezv/eeb_C177_2019/homeworks.md

 Discussion challenges are due next discussion section.
 For instance, if you have a discussion on Tuesday of week5 you must submit challenges before 1pm on Tuesday of week6.

 ## In-class exercise
 In-class exercises are uslually due the same day.
-However, they could be extended to next class (wednesday) if need it.
+However, they could be extended to next class if needed.
 **IMPORTANT**: In-class exercises extensions have to be granted by Dr. Emily Curd in advance.

 ## What is due this week???